 <APPIAN_HOME>/conf/ directory.
 For any other custom configuration files, such as appian-topology.xml, merge your customizations with the new default example or template files and place the resulting file in the new installation's directory.

-Elevated user rights (such as Schema Owner or Database Owner) are required for the Appian Data Source during the application server startup portion of the update process.
-These elevated rights may be removed after updating, if desired.
+Elevated user rights (such as Schema Owner or Database Owner) are required for the Appian Data Source during the application server startup portion of the upgrade process.
+These elevated rights may be removed after upgrading, if desired.

 See also: Configuring Relational Databases

-If you had previously modified web.xml to allow insecure cookies, do not carry this change forward when updating versions of Appian.
+If you had previously modified web.xml to allow insecure cookies, do not carry this change forward when upgrading versions of Appian.